gomezlab/PDACperturbations/README.md

 ## Prediction Results

 Using the random forest model and associated code, predicting the rest of the Klaeger compounds is [here](src/klaeger_synergy_binary_predictions/build_klaeger_synergy_binary_predictions.md).

+## Reproducibility Script

+I've attempted to write a single [script](src/reproduce_results.R) that runs all the Rmarkdown files and scripts to completely reproduce the models and figures from the paper.
+I've only tested the code on Linux, but I see no reason why it wouldn't work on other platforms.
+Let me know if you attempt to run this script and it fails on your platform.

+This script takes a long time to run (XX hours on 64 core cluster node, XX hours on a Ryzen 7 5800x).
+This is mostly due to the hyperparameter scanning for the regression and binary models.